 There is no public trading market for AB Units and we do not anticipate that a public trading market will develop.
-The AB Partnership Agreement restricts our ability to participate in a public trading market or anything substantially equivalent to one by providing that any transfer that may cause AB to be classified as a "publicly traded partnership" ("PTP") as defined in

-Section 7704 of the Internal Revenue Code of 1986, as amended (the "Code"), shall be deemed void and shall not be recognized by AB.
+The AB Partnership Agreement restricts our ability to participate in a public trading market or anything substantially equivalent to one by providing that any transfer that may cause AB to be classified as a "publicly traded partnership" ("PTP") as defined in Section 7704 of the Internal Revenue Code of 1986, as amended (the "Code"), shall be deemed void and shall not be recognized by AB.
 In addition, AB Units are subject to significant restrictions on transfer, such as obtaining the written consent of EQH and the General Partner pursuant to the AB Partnership Agreement.
 Generally, neither EQH nor the General Partner will permit any transfer that it believes would create a risk that AB would be treated as a corporation for tax purposes.
 EQH and the General Partner have implemented a transfer program that requires a seller to locate a purchaser and imposes annual volume restrictions on transfers.
-You may request a copy of the transfer program from our Corporate Secretary (corporate secretary@alliancebernstein.com).
+You may request a copy of the transfer program from our Corporate\secretary@alliancebernstein.com).
 Also, we have filed the transfer program as Exhibit 10.07 to this Form 10-K.

-Changes in the partnership structure of AB Holding and AB and/or changes in the tax law governing partnerships would have significant tax ramifications.
+Changes in the treatment of AB Holding and AB as partnerships for tax purposes would have significant tax ramifications.

-AB Holding, having elected under Section 7704(g) of the Code to be subject to a 3.5% federal tax on partnership gross income from the active conduct of a trade or business, is a "grandfathered" PTP for federal income tax purposes.
-AB Holding is also subject to the 4.0% New York City unincorporated business tax ("UBT"), net of credits for UBT paid by AB.
-In order to preserve AB Holding's status as a "grandfathered" PTP for federal income tax purposes, management seeks to ensure that AB Holding does not directly or indirectly (through AB) enter into a substantial new line of business.
-A "new line of business that is not closely related to AB's historical business of providing research and diversified investment management and related services to its clients.
-A new line of business is "substantial" when a partnership derives more than 15% of its gross income from, or uses more than 15% of its total assets in, the new line of business.
+Having elected under Section 7704(g) of the Code to be subject to a 3.5% federal tax on partnership gross income from the active conduct of a trade or business, AB Holding is a PTP that is taxable as a partnership for federal income tax purposes.
+To preserve AB Holding's status as a PTP that is taxed as a partnership for federal income tax purposes, AB Holding must not directly or indirectly (through AB) enter into a substantial new line of business.
+A "new line of business" includes any business that is not closely related to AB's historical business of providing research and diversified investment management and related services to its clients.
+A new line of business is "substantial" when a partnership derives more than 15% of its gross income from, or uses more than 15% (by value) of its total assets in, the new line of business.